Nasty94/OMS/README.md

 - price and converted price are type of Integer.
 - date are type of String.
 - basic unfctionality implemented in com.demo.dao.*
+- screenshots from interface are in /src/main/pic/
+- as there was no information about erorr handling in task description, please note that
+     * no duplicate checks are implemented
+     * it is NOT possible to add order if client does not exist in database
+     * no erro are shown, user just redirested no relevant tag and do data is added

 Unused files: